MassimoMario/Italic_Text_Style_Classification/README.md

 The goal of this project is to compare different architecture accuracy in predicting 3 italic language styles: _Dante, Italian and Neapolitan_.

-The Classifiers taken in consideration are based on:
+The Classifiers taken in consideration are CNN, RNN, GRU, LSTM and Transformer based:
-* CNN, Convolutional Neural Network
+* CNN Classifier: made up of three 2D Convolutional layers with a 3x3 kernel
-* RNN, Recursive Neural Network
+* RNN Classifier: takes the last hidden state of a RNN and classifies sentences from it
-* GRU, RNN with GRU unit
+* GRU Classifier: takes the last hidden state of a RNN with GRU cell and classifies sentences from it
-* LSTM, RNN with LSTM unit
+* LSTM Classifier: takes the last hidden state of a RNN with LSTM cell and classifies sentences from it
-* Transformer, NN based on Attention-mechanism, as described in . . .
+* Transformer Classifier: takes the average over words in a sentence of the output of a Transformer Encoder.
+It's based of self-attention, as described in . . .

 # Structure